servomac/mldeploy/README.md

 # MLDeploy: Easily deploy your machine models to production

 **MLDeploy** is a web application to convert your machine learning models into restful web APIs.
-Upload your scikit-learn or Tensorflow trained model and specify the features of your dataset.
+Upload your scikit-learn, Keras or Tensorflow trained model and specify the features of your dataset.
-A prediction endpoint
+A prediction endpoint is provided to the user, exposing its machine learning model, ready to accept instances to predict.

 ## Configuration